 The technology is constantly changing, and new devices are coming out every day.
-You might be thinking that the mobile browsers will eventually converge with traditional web browsers and this will become a mute point.
+You might be thinking that the mobile browsers will eventually converge with bitcoin casinos for nz players traditional web browsers and this will become a mute point.
 While the newest devices are starting to bridge some of the gaps, there is still a significant difference between the two, and most people don’t and won’t have the newest technologies.
 At least not until they are old technologies.

 I don’t use my phone to browse the internet, and neither do any of my friends…